 Creating Value for Online Shoppers

-In the present-day digital era, more and more people are moving their shopping from traditional brick-and-mortar stores to online retailers.
-While the trend is not new, the emergence of the COVID-19 pandemic accelerated the reliance on online shopping beyond most expectations.
-In Turkey, mobile shopping has become the mainstream method of making purchases!
+In today’s digital era, more and more people are shifting their shopping habits from traditional brick-and-mortar stores to online retailers.
+While this trend is not new, the COVID-19 pandemic significantly accelerated the adoption of online shopping beyond expectations.
+In Turkey, mobile shopping has now become the primary way people make purchases.

 Product Vision